College of Business Dean's Advisory Board

 Mark J. Snyder

 Mark Snyder is president of Mark J. Snyder Financial Services, Inc., a full service financial consulting firm, and Long Island Financial Advisors.
-He supervises more than 30 independent advisors as a Managing Executive of Royal Alliance Associates, Inc., a FINRA registered broker/dealer and a subsidiary of AIG.
+He supervises 18 independent advisors as a Managing Executive of Royal Alliance Associates, Inc., a FINRA registered broker/dealer and a subsidiary of Advisor Group.
 He earned a Bachelor of Engineering Sciences degree at Stony Brook University and is a Qualified Financial Planner, Chartered Life Underwriter, Chartered Financial Consultant, Registered Financial Consultant, Certified Fund Specialist, Chartered Mutual Fund Counselor, Certified Retirement Counselor, Registered Fiduciary and Retirement Management Analyst as indicated by the designations following his name.
 Such designations are earned through extensive study and tests administered by prestigious institutions.

 Mr. Snyder began his financial services career in 1971 and currently manages over 350 million dollars of clients’ funds.
 Accountants and attorneys frequently call upon him to assist in matters relating to retirement planning and handling of windfall monies.
 Pension and 401(k) rollovers, court settlements and inheritances are just a few unforeseen situations involving large sums of money.
 In cases such as these, where professional guidance is needed, Mr. Snyder advises the client as to the best way to protect these funds while providing for their future income needs.